-Kansas City Employment Lawyers Representing Victims Of Sexual Harassment
+Kansas City Lawyers Standing Up For Workplace Sexual Harassment Victims

-- Pornography, nude posters or other sexually explicit material
+- Being shown pornography, nude posters or other sexually explicit material

 How Do I File A Sexual Harassment Claim At Work?

 Contact your human resources department or representative for details about your employer’s policy or procedure for reporting sexual harassment.
 You may want to contact them via email instead of phone or in-person so you have documentation of reporting.
 You are welcome to talk to our lawyers even before you report the incident to your employer and we can give you tips and guidance.

 Remember: Save all evidence of sexual harassment at work.
 This includes emails, chat messages and documents.
 If there is no physical evidence, carefully note what happened, when and where it occurred, and if there were any witnesses.
 Evidence may be crucial for your case.